davidsenter/neutron-scattering-color-perception-demo/README.md

 # NEUTRON SCATTERING COLOR PERCEPTION DEMO #

 ## ABOUT
-***
 Designed by David Senter, ORNL CDA HERE Undergraduate Intern, Summer 2016
-Mentor: Dr. Chad A. Steed, Computational Data Analytics Group
+Mentor: Dr. Chad A. Steed, Computational Data Analytics Group, Computational Sciences and Engineering Division, Oak Ridge National Laboratory
 Additional thanks to Dr. Thomas Proffen and Dr. Garret Granroth of the Neutron Data Analysis and Visualization Division

 This application demonstrates the application of concepts of color perception to neutron scattering data.